-A3 Language of instruction, teaching, assessment and administration a) Unless the Senate says otherwise, or when the Welsh Language Standards Compliance Notice issued under Section 44 of the Welsh Language (Wales) Measure 2011 applies, English will be the language that is used for and in all tuition, materials, residential schools, student support, examinations, assessment and administration at The Open University.
+The Senate sets the rules governing assessment for any module, certificate, diploma, degree or other qualification of The Open University.
+These are set out in the a) Unless the Senate says otherwise, or when the Welsh Language Standards Compliance Notice issued under Section 44 of the Welsh Language (Wales) Measure 2011 applies, English will be the language that is used for and in all tuition, materials, residential schools, Student support, examinations, assessment and administration at The Open University.